CodeLabeller: A Web-based Code Annotation Tool for Java Design Patterns and Summaries: Related Work

 \section{Related Work}

+Design pattern detection and generating automated summaries of source code using supervised learning has been an active area of research in software engineering in recent years.
+In this section, we discuss some related studies that have utilised supervised machine learning classification for identifying design patterns and generating summaries.
+We focus on reviewing literature that attempt to build a corpus manually, with the aim to emphasise the need of an automated data collection tool.
+Unfortunately, many authors do not cite the tool that they used in the annotation process or used a custom (private) tool; thus, we only discuss that are relevant and publicly available.

+Zanoni et al.~\cite{Zanoni:2015} exploited the combination of graph matching and machine learning to implement the MARPLE-DPD tool and tested their approach with a manually created corpus called P-MART ~\cite{Zanoni:2015}.
+Thaller et al.~\cite{Thaller:2019} used the same corpus to build human and machine comprehensible representation based on micro structures (feature maps) to detect design patterns.
+Recently, Naghdipour et al.~\cite{Naghdipour:2023} discussed the major implications of manually labelling dataset for supervised learning classifiers that are used to identify design patterns.
+Similarly, for code summarisation, studies such as \cite{Nazar:2016,Sridhara:2010,Moreno:2013,McBurney:2014} applied supervised learning methods to complement manual labelling tasks to generate textual summaries of the target corpus.

-There is growing interest in software tools that support building annotated corpora for machine learning classification.
-The BC3: Annotation Software (BC3:AS)\footnote{\url{https://www.cs.ubc.ca/labs/lci/bc3_annotation_sw.html}, verified 19/11/2021}, an opensource web annotating tool developed by the Laboratory of Computational Intelligence at the University of British Columbia, is the first software that is extensively used by researchers to annotate learning corpora for email and textual conversations \cite{Murray:2008}, and further extended by Rastkar \ea \cite{Rastkar:2010, Rastkar:2014} for bug reports.
-It is developed using Ruby on Rails and utilises a MySQL database so that researchers can create a web server that allows them to import and manage a corpus.
+There is growing interest in tools that support building annotated corpora for machine learning classification.
+The BC3: Annotation Software (BC3:AS)\footnote{\url{https://www.cs.ubc.ca/labs/lci/bc3/_annotation/_sw.html}, verified 31/12/2022}, an open-source web annotating tool developed by the Laboratory of Computational Intelligence at the University of British Columbia\footnote{\url{https://www.cs.ubc.ca/labs/lci/bc3/framework.html}, verified 31/12/2022}, is the first software that is extensively used by researchers to annotate learning corpora for email, textual conversations, and bug report summarisations.
+The tool utilises technologies such as Ruby on Rails and MySQL so that researchers can create a web server that allows them to import and manage an email corpus.
+This tool has aided studies such as \cite{Rastkar:2014} and \cite{Rastkar:2010} in annotating a corpus for emails, conversations, and bug reports.

+As mentioned, BC3:AS is useful for collecting conversation data, such as bug reports and emails.
+In addition, the studies discussed earlier created tools for design pattern detection and code summaries, but they developed a coprus manually or used a previously available corpus to train and predict the model.
+There is a need to develop tools that could help to build annotated corpora for source code that could improve the data collection mechanism and improve the quality of the corpus.
+Nazar et al.~\cite{Nazar:2022} observed that building a corpus using a tool improves the quality and collection of the dataset compared to manually created corpus as they reported an increased Precision and Recall score compared to studies that have manually created corpora, in their study.